Skip to main content

 "createdAt": "302899439",

-"lastLoginAt": "302899439"
+"lastLoginAt": "302899439",

 }

-• you need to delete the player
+• You need to delete the user

 curl --location --request DELETE 'https://player-auth.services.api.unity.com/v1/users/<playerId>' \